VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/VoiceOver/VoiceOver.md

 1) have *visual disablements*, such as **blindness** or **poor eyesight**;
 2) experience **dyslexia** or other *cognitive impairments*;
 3) are simply in a *situation* that disables them from looking at the screen, such as driving.

 In other words, screen reading technology serves people who are not able to visually perceive information displayed on the screen.

-Talking about using screen readers on mobile devices it brings different control in.
-Navigating an interface with a screen reader on requires using special gestures or an external controllers of non-direct touch.
+Talking about using screen readers on mobile devices it brings different controls in.
+Navigating an interface with a screen reader on requires usage of **special gestures** or an external controllers of non-direct touch.

 @Image(source: voiceover-gestures, alt: "")